ricardobna/docs/Tutorials/gettingstarted/Step03.rst

        style.setColor(Colors.RED);
        style.setBorder(new RectangularBorder(Colors.BLACK, 1));

--  For these options to take effect, the desktop must have its stylesheet set.
+-  For these options to take effect, bind the stylesheet to the desktop.

    .. code:: java